wadaniel/korali/examples/hierarchical.bayesian/12.hierarchical.latent.variables/README.rst

 ----------------------------------------------

 The 'normal' and 'logistic' examples are both based on a functional relationship in the data:
-Measured :math:`y` values are assumed to be noisy version of something computed from corresponding :math:`x` values and latent variables: :math:`y = f(x, \theta) + \epsilon`.
-For this a 'Hierarchical Latent Reference' problem type can be used; the scripts :code:`run-hsaem-normal.py` and :code:`run-hsaem-logistic.py` show how this can be done.
+Measured :math:`y` values are assumed to be a noisy version of something computed from corresponding :math:`x` values and latent variables: :math:`y = f(x, \mathbf{\theta}) + \epsilon`.
+For this a 'Hierarchical Latent *Reference*' problem type can be used; the scripts :code:`run-hsaem-normal.py` and :code:`run-hsaem-logistic.py` show how this can be done.
+The :math:`y` values are our *reference data*, or *reference evaluations*, to be compared to the result of a function evaluation.

-A 'Hierarchical Latent Custom' problem on the other hand allows to define any kind of data likelihood function.
+A 'Hierarchical Latent *Custom*' problem on the other hand allows to define any kind of data likelihood function.

 File descriptions
 ------------------

-- The scripts :code:`run-[h]saem-[example name].py` run the seven different examples (two for the simple example:
+- The scripts :code:`run-[h]saem-[example name].py` run the seven different examples.
+For the simple example, we include a script using non-hierarchical SAEM for comparison: :code:`run-saem-population-simple.py`.
-  :code:`run-hsaem-population-simple.py` uses HSAEM, :code:`run-saem-population-simple.py` uses SAEM.)

 ..